tchajed/sys-verif-fa25/docs/notes/hoare.md

 ### Exercise: prove the triples

 Prove the Hoare triples above.
 Do the proofs as carefully as you can, annotating the rules you use.
 This is good practice for understanding the rules, and will also help you appreciate when we switch to Coq and it automates the book-keeping for you.

+You may want to start by reading the next section on Hoare outlines and writing an outline-based proof sketch, and only then trying to do a detailed proof.

 ## Hoare outlines